esl-epfl/x-heep/README.md

 ## Emulation on Xilinx FPGAs

-This project offers two different X-HEEP implementetions on the Xilinx FPGAs, called Standalone-FEMU and Linux-FEMU.
+This project offers two different X-HEEP implementetions on Xilinx FPGAs, called Standalone and FEMU.

-### Standalone-FEMU (Standalone Fpga EMUlation)
+### Standalone

 In this version, the X-HEEP architecture is implemented on the programmable logic (PL) side of the FPGA, and its input/output are connected to the available headers on the FPGA board.

-Two FPGA boards are actually supported: the Xilinx Pynq-z2 and Nexys-A7-100t.
+Two FPGA boards are supported: the Xilinx Pynq-z2 and Nexys-A7-100t.

 Make sure you have the FPGA board files installed in your Vivado.

-For example, for the Xilinx Pynq-Z2 board, use the documentation provided at the following [link](https://pynq.readthedocs.io/en/v2.5/overlay_design_methodology/board_settings.html) to download and install them:
+For example, for the Pynq-Z2 board, use the documentation provided at the following [link](https://pynq.readthedocs.io/en/v2.5/overlay_design_methodology/board_settings.html) to download and install them:

 To build and program the bitstream for your FPGA with vivado, type: